mattermost/mattermost-developer-documentation/site/content/extend/plugins/signing-plugins.md

 ```

 ### Mattermost Plugin Assets Naming Convention
-In order to keep plugin signatures close to their bundle tar, Mattermost will generate plugin signatures and upload them directly to github releases using the following naming convention.
+In order to keep plugin signatures close to their bundle tar, Mattermost will generate plugin signatures and upload them directly to GitHub releases using the following naming convention.
 This is purely a convention which makes it easier for a human to parse signature and public key pairs at a quick glance.
 ```console
 # Mattermost plugin naming convention
 <plugin_id>-<plugin_version>.tar.gz